Taujor/php-static-site-generator/README.md

 ### Suggested Structure

 There are some directories PHPSSG needs to have around, those being a views, build, and cache directory (marked as **REQUIRED**).
 You are free to reconfigure them as needed but if they are missing the project will not work as expected.
-The cache directory is automatically created during runtime if it doesn't already exist.
+The cache and it's sub-directories are automatically created during runtime if they don't already exist.

 - **`config/`** – bootstrap and environment setup.
 - **`public/`** – **REQUIRED** build directory, CSS, JS, and other web-facing assets.